 However your people analytics practice is organized, it doesn’t necessarily follow you’ll have a good strategy in place.
 It’s easy to overlook while you’re building technical capability, but in the long run a weak strategy will naturally impose limitations on your success.

 What makes a good people analytics strategy?

-From experience and through our work with clients, we’ve found there are four core elements that define people analytics strategy in practical terms.
+From experience and through our work with customers, we’ve found there are four core elements that define people analytics strategy in practical terms.
 These are vision, planning, building a business case, and having an executive sponsor.

 - Vision.
 A good people analytics vision will help you explain to colleagues what you’re trying to achieve and to be specific about the support you need.
 It can help you identify areas where cross-functional collaboration is needed for building capability.

 - Planning.
 Whether companies develop a vision before they plan or whether they plan short-term before finding their vision, our experience shows that the longer you delay in planning your people analytics goals and deliverables, the slower your progress will be.
 This may seem like an obvious statement but it’s a surprisingly common situation.

 - Business case.
 For those just starting out in people analytics, you may not have the data and analysis to build a strong business case.
 But not having a business case is likely to affect investment and make it harder to gain traction within the business.
 Importantly, having a well-formed vision can help with building a business case, because it’s clear what you’re building it for.

 - Sponsor.
 Having an influential sponsor will help you to secure investment for big tickets items, such as people (skills) and technology, and will help gain buy-in from the senior leadership, which is vital to the success of your plans.